Abdullakim0/NFS-over-NAT/README.md

 Both machines should have NFS utilities installed.
 Port forwarding configured on the router (to map external IP to the internal IP of the NFS server).

+First I am gonna set up NAT network.

+NAT (Network Address Translation) network refers to a network setup that uses NAT to manage the IP addresses of devices within the network.
+This setup allows multiple devices on a private network to share a single public IP address or a pool of public IP addresses for accessing external networks, such as the Internet.

+Key Features of a NAT Network

+Private to Public Translation: Devices on the private network use private IP addresses (e.g., 192.168.x.x, 10.x.x.x).
+The NAT device (usually a router) translates these private IP addresses to a public IP address when communicating with external networks.

+Public to Private Translation: Responses from external networks are translated back from the public IP address to the corresponding private IP address of the device on the local network.

 Install NFS Utilities
 On both the server and client machines, install the NFS utilities.